rachfop/takomo-docs/docs/organizations/member-accounts.md

 ### Name

-Each account has a name, and you can use `name` key to document it.
+Each account has a name, and you can use the **name** key to document it.

-When the account is deployed, Takomo validates that the name actually belongs to the same account as the account id does.
+When the account is deployed, Takomo validates that the name belongs to the same account as the account id does.
 If there's no match, the deployment is aborted with an error message.

-The `name` key is used only for documentation and validation purposes - you can't change account's name by changing the account name in the local configuration.
+The name key is used only for documentation and validation purposes - you can't change the account's name by changing the account name in the local configuration.

 #### Example: Setting account name